yhchen24/Missing-Density-PDB/doc/functional_spec.md

 Josie is a computational scientist who will be using the tool to determine the expected structure of her proteins of interest.
 She is very comfortable using python packages to analyze her data.

-* Josie will use this package to classify the reason her proteins of interest have missing densities in the PDB.
+* Josie will use this package to classify why her proteins of interest have missing densities in the PDB.
 * Josie will use this package to predict the missing densities in her proteins of interest.
 * Josie may also be interested in using the package to extract amino acid sequences in a CSV format to perform further analysis on her own.